catmaid/CATMAID/sphinx-doc/source/permissions.rst

 ``can_fork``                Personal copies of projects (only stacks) can be created.
 =========================== ======================================

 By default, no permission is assigned.
-Aall of them can be assigned to users or groups like described above though.
+All of them can be assigned to users or groups like described above though.

 Inactive users
 **************

 Users who are marked as inactive won't be able to log into CATMAID.
-Once reactivated, these user accounts are fully functional agian.
+Once reactivated, these user accounts are fully functional again.
 By default, users have to be marked inactive manually.
-It is howevere also possible to automatically deactivate user accounts after a specified time.
+It is however also possible to automatically deactivate user accounts after a specified time.
 If :doc:`Celery and Celery Beat <celery>` are set up, a periodic task will check every night if user accounts need deactivation.